Want an easy potato soup recipe? Well, we have got you covered with this collection of easy-to-make soups with potatoes.

 How To Puree Soup

-A stick blender (also known as an immersion blender) is perfect for pureeing soup and you can puree the soup while it’s still hot and in the pot.
+A stick blender (also known as an immersion blender) is perfect for pureeing soup, and the soup can be puree while still hot and in the pot.

-When using an immersion blender make sure that the blade always stays submerged in the soup while pureeing it.
-If it doesn’t hot soup can splatter everywhere.
+When using an immersion blender, make sure that the blade always stays submerged in the soup while pureeing it.
+If not immersed in the liquid, hot soup can splatter everywhere.

 So, always allow the soup to cool down to a warm temperature before processing and blend in small batches.

-You will need a large sieve, place the sieve over a large pot big enough to hold the amount of soup you made.
+You will need a large sieve with a fine mesh for this.
+Place the sieve over a large saucepan that is big enough to hold the amount of soup you made.

 How do you make potato soup thicker?

-1. Make a slurry with cornflour (this is the easiest method): A slurry is basically equal parts of cornflour mixed with an equal quantity of water.
-You could start with 1-2 tablespoon of cornflour mixed with 1-2 tablespoon of cold tap water.
+1. Make a slurry with cornflour (this is the easiest method): A slurry is equal parts of cornflour mixed with an equal quantity of water.
+You could start with 1-2 tablespoons of cornflour mixed with 1-2 tablespoons of cold tap water.

 Whisk this into the boiling soup a little at a time until you get the desired consistency.

-Once the correct consistency has been achieved, continue to boil the soup for at least one minute more.
+Once you have the right consistency, continue to boil the soup for at least one minute more.

-2. Make a white roux.
-This is made by cooking equal parts of butter and flour for a few minutes so that it evenly mixes and just start to froth.
+2. Make a white roux by cooking equal parts of butter and flour for a few minutes so that it evenly mixes and just starts to froth.

-Cooking should stop before it starts to change colour.
-The roux is then mixed into the soup a little at a time until the desired consistency is achieved.
+Cooking should stop before it starts to change color.
+The roux is then mixed into the soup a little bit at a time until you get a consistency you like.

 3. Make a beurre manie: This is similar to a roux, but it’s not cooked.
-Mix equal parts of flour and butter together until it forms a smooth paste.
+Mix equal parts of flour and softened butter until it forms a smooth paste.

-For the white roux and beurre manie – You could start by making a roux mixture with ¼ cup butter and ¼ cup flour, this might be sufficient to thicken the soup, if not make some more.
+For the white roux and beurre manie – You could start by making a roux mixture with ¼ cup butter and ¼ cup flour.
+This amount might be enough to thicken the soup.
+If not, make some more.

 How do you thicken potato soup without flour?

-Soups with potatoes can also be thickened without flour by one of these methods.
+You can also thicken soups without flour by one of these methods.

-Use a cornflour (corn starch) slurry for a gluten free thickener.
+Make a cornflour (corn starch) slurry for a gluten-free thickener.

 How to make potato soup less thick?

-If you find that the soup is too thick, pour in a small quantity of beef stock or chicken stock or water.
+If you find that the soup is too thick, add more stock or water.

-You could also add a little more of any other liquid used in the recipe such as sour cream, heavy cream or milk, but do be careful not to add too much because the soup can become too rich.
+You could also add a little more of any other liquid used in the recipe, such as sour cream, heavy cream, or milk, but be careful not to add too much because the soup can become too rich.

 Frequently Asked Questions

-If you are making a pureed soup and want it looking clean and bright.
-It would be best to peel the potatoes.
+When making a pureed soup and want it to look clean and bright, peel the potatoes.

-The skin will puree well enough but, it can change the colour of the soup, just like carrots or green vegetables would.
+The skin will puree well enough but, it can change the color of the soup, just like carrots or green vegetables would.

 No, there is no need to boil raw potatoes before adding to soups.

-Diced potatoes are quick to cook, add them in at the last 20 – 25 minutes before the soup is finished.
+Diced potatoes are quick to cook.
+Add them in at the last 20 – 25 minutes before the end of the cooking time.
 Keep in mind that smaller cubes will cook quicker than larger pieces.